 ABOUT

-I work with women whose lives function — but whose bodies never fully let them live.
+I work with women whose lives function —

 Not because they’re injured.